amandabee/CUNY-data-storytelling/syllabus.md

 Skype: amandabee
 Tumblr: <http://jour72312.tumblr.com/>

-## Course objectives
-This three-credit course explores complex storytelling using data.
-Students will pitch, report, conceptualize, design, and produce informative and compelling data-driven pieces.
+**Course objectives** This three-credit course explores complex storytelling using data.
+You will pitch, report, conceptualize, design, and produce informative and compelling data-driven pieces.
 The course emphasizes:

 *   Data collection
 *   Editing and organizing data while maintaining its integrity